Polishdudealan/mrover-workspace/beaglebone/led/README.md

 ===========================================================
 ### About
 This program runs on the beaglebone.
 It interprets the led lcm struct and sends corresponding commands through UART to an arduino which drives the led board.
 It sends the following three strings as bytes depending on the command in the lcm struct.
+- "M" if the mode is Manual
 - "A" if the mode is Autonomous
-- "M" if the mode is Manual
-- "L" if the mode is Leg (once a leg of the autonomous path has been completed)
+- "D" Once a leg of the auton journey is completed

 #### LCM Channels
 LED [subscriber]\